-Often the cause of poor performance, unnecessary complexity, and usability and accessibility issues, legacy software systems have been cited as the single biggest barrier to digital transformation today.
-However, replacing these outdated systems can be a challenge, due to their widespread use and the myriad integrations likely to have built up over time.
+Legacy software systems have been cited as today’s biggest barrier to creating an effective digital transformation strategy.
+However, replacing and upgrading these outdated systems can be a challenge, due to their widespread use and the myriad dependencies and integrations likely to have built up over time.

-At Box UK we’re vastly experienced in rescuing struggling legacy systems, having overhauled mission-critical, high-transaction platforms relied upon by hundreds of thousands of users across the globe.
+At Box UK we’re vastly experienced in rescuing struggling legacy software systems and projects, having overhauled mission-critical, high-transaction platforms relied upon by hundreds of thousands of users across the globe.

-From advising on the management of technical debt and other vital quality attributes, to delivering you new features and functionality in a way that maximises value and minimises disruption, we’ll provide you with a solid, sustainable foundation from which to build for the future.
+From providing detailed assessment of technical debt and other vital quality attributes, to undertaking programmes of enterprise legacy application modernisation and delivering you new components, features and functionality in a way that maximises value and minimises disruption, we’ll provide you with a solid, sustainable foundation from which to build for the future.

 The success of the software that supports your business is highly dependent on the quality of the code that underpins it.
 Our legacy software rescue projects therefore typically begin with an in-depth code review, carried out by a senior Box UK software consultant.

-Assessing your code against industry standards and best practice, this review provides us with a clear picture of the ‘as-is’ situation – including any dependencies and integrations – to help drive the strategic direction of your programme of rescue work.
+Assessing your code against industry standards and best practice, this review provides us with a clear picture of the ‘as-is’ situation – including existing levels of technical debt alongside legacy dependencies and integrations – to help drive the strategic direction of your programme of rescue work.

-In order to make informed recommendations – based on your unique situation and requirements – our consultants will consider all the options when deciding on a plan of action to tackle identified legacy software issues.
+In order to make informed recommendations around your legacy software – based on your unique situation and requirements – our consultants will consider all the options when deciding on a plan of action to tackle identified system issues.
 These may include:

-Should a full-scale replacement for your legacy software be required, we’ll apply tried-and-tested development approaches to rapidly deliver value, without jeopardising any success you’ve built up to-date.
+Should a full-scale replacement for your legacy systems be required, we’ll apply tried-and-tested development approaches to rapidly deliver value, without jeopardising any success you’ve built up to-date.

 This may take the form of a phased approach to development, beginning with a period of stabilisation on your existing platform to allow new development work to be integrated smoothly, before it replaces what’s there entirely – an approach taken when upgrading RS Components’ global online community platform, DesignSpark.